Chapter 4. DMN support in Red Hat Process Automation Manager

 When enabled, this property disables by default any extensions or profiles provided beyond the DMN standard, such as some helper functions or enhanced features of DMN 1.2 backported into DMN 1.1.
-You can use this property to configure the decision engine to support only pure DMN features, such as when running the DMN Technology Compatibility Kit (TCK).
+You can use this property to configure the process engine to support only pure DMN features, such as when running the DMN Technology Compatibility Kit (TCK).

 When enabled, this property enables verification of actual values conforming to their declared types in the DMN model, as input or output of DRD elements.
 You can use this property to verify whether data supplied to the DMN model or produced by the DMN model is compliant with what is specified in the model.